 What’s your sign?
-That’s a question best left “for entertainment purposes only” and the bar at the Regal Beagle.
+That’s a question best left “for entertainment purposes only” (and maybe the bar at the Regal Beagle.)
 Scientifically, astrology is worthless.
-Other than for a wry laugh there’s no real use for astrology and horoscopes.
-Their basis lies in the days of pre-science, and even though astrology may have formed some of the foundation for modern-day astronomy (inasmuch as it got people studying the heavens and the locations of stars and planets before they had any idea what those points of light in the night sky really are) there’s no actual empirical proof that the stars, planets or moons can influence our actions, our fates, or our daily lives in any way whatsoever.
+Other than for a wry laugh there’s no real use for astrology or horoscopes.
+They’re throwbacks from the days of pre-science, and even though astrology may very well have formed the foundation for modern-day astronomy (in that it got people studying the heavens and the locations of stars and planets before they had any idea what those points of light in the night sky really are) there’s no actual empirical proof that the stars, planets, or moons can influence our actions, our fates, or our daily lives in any way whatsoever.

-It might be fun to classify yourself as one sign or another, but the truth is that the way you think, feel and behave have much more to do with your nature and nuture than where the sun or planets were in the sky on the date of your birth.
+It might be fun to classify yourself as one sign or another, but the truth is the way you think, feel and behave have much more to do with your nature and nuture than where the Sun or planets were in the sky on the day you were born.

-Maybe it sounds like making a fuss over nothing, but since there’s a lot of people out there making a living off astrology and basically continuing a tradition of pseudo-science for their own personal financial gain – whether knowingly or innocently – I feel the debunking of such misleading information has a place here on LITD.
+Maybe it sounds like making a fuss over nothing but since there’s a lot of people out there making a living off astrology and basically continuing a tradition of pseudo-science for their own personal financial gain – whether knowingly or innocently – I feel a little debunking of such misleading information has a place here on LITD.

 “The intellectual foundations of astrology were swept away 300 years ago, and yet astrology is still taken seriously by a great many people.”

 – Carl Sagan, Cosmos

 Don’t believe me?
-That’s fine… but check out some information from some very reputable and well-respected scientists and researchers (who know a thing or two about actual astrophysics):
+That’s fine… but check out some information from some very well-respected scientists and researchers (who know a thing or three about actual astrophysics):

 Phil Plait’s Bad Astronomy on Astrology: Astrology is Wrong.

 Universe Today: Mars Can’t Influence You

-The Astronomical Society of the Pacific debunks astrology (and other falsifications)
+The Astronomical Society of the Pacific debunks astrology (and other falsehoods)